Naomi (wrestler): Impact Wrestling / Total Nonstop Action Wrestling (2023–2024)

 On April 28, 2023, Fatu made her Impact Wrestling debut during the tapings of Impact!, which aired on tape delay on May 4, under the ring name Trinity.
-She appeared during a confrontation involving herself, Impact Knockouts World Champion Deonna Purrazzo, and Jordynne Grace, during which she proclaimed her intention to win the title.
+She appeared during a confrontation involving her, Impact Knockouts World Champion Deonna Purrazzo, and Jordynne Grace, during which she proclaimed her intention to win the title.
 On May 26 at Under Siege, Trinity competed in her first pay-per-view match since WrestleMania 38, defeating Gisele Shaw.

 At Slammiversary in July 15, Trinity defeated Purrazzo via submission to win the Impact Knockouts World Championship.
 On August 27, during the main event of Emergence, Trinity had her first successful title defense by defeating Purrazzo.

 at Victory Road, Trinity successfully defended her title against Alisha Edwards.
 On October 21, at Bound for Glory, Trinity successfully defended her title against Mickie James, in what Trinity described as one of her all-time favorite moments in her career.
 On November 3 (taped October 27), at Turning Point, Trinity successfully defended her title against Deonna Purrazzo in a Last Chance match.
 On December 9, at Final Resolution, Trinity and Jordynne Grace defeated Deonna Purrazzo and Gisele Shaw.
-Following Bound for Glory, it was announced that Impact Wrestling would be rebranding back to Total Nonstop Action (TNA) Wrestling in 2024, therefore the title would become the TNA Knockouts World Championship.
-After winning the Call Your Shot Gauntlet match, it was announced that Grace would challenge Trinity for the title.
+Following Bound for Glory, it was announced that Impact Wrestling would be rebranding back to Total Nonstop Action (TNA) Wrestling in 2024, therefore the title became the TNA Knockouts World Championship.
+After winning the Call Your Shot Gauntlet match, it was announced that Grace was to challenge Trinity for the title.
 On January 13, 2024, at Hard To Kill, Trinity lost the TNA Knockouts World Championship to Grace, thus ending her reign at 182 days and marking her first pinfall loss in TNA.
 On the January 25 episode of TNA Impact!, Trinity was unsuccessful in regaining the title in a rematch against Grace.
 Her last match with TNA was a pre-taped match that aired on the February 8 episode of Impact where she tagged with Grace to defeat Gisele Shaw and Savannah Evans.